kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 {{< figure src="07-fontpost-01-pdf-cairo-sepface-ggsave.png" caption="Again, this is a snapshot of the PDF." >}}

 In the PDF version the fonts will be properly embedded.
 Just like you wanted.
 So we're done, right?
 That's it?
-We finally it?
+We finally did it?
 We're finished?

 ## No of course we're not finished